Home

 Cell: B10

-In cell B10, identify the absolute final cumulative sum (the total sales for all days) in your database roster.
+In cell B10, show the final total sales amount for all days in the list.

 Tactical Arena